 It seems to me that Union Station is moving in the right direction — albeit not necessarily for the reasons mentioned in Shalby’s piece.
 Firstly, I suspect that Traxx not because people willing to pay $20 for a Waldorf salad were lured to the nearby Arts District by the lure of food trucks, saison beers, and games of corn hole — but rather because Traxx no longer enjoyed a monopoly as the only proper restaurant within even the station.
 Gone are the days when it was either a pocket-gouging meal at Traxx — where the menu seemed to be oriented toward people old enough to remember Union Station’s opening day — or a wallet-friendly but stomach-churning meal from Subway or Wetzel’s Pretzels.

-Now there are options, including ones which are healthier, tastier, less stuffy, and more affordable.
+Now there are options, including ones that are healthier, tastier, less stuffy, and more affordable.
 There’s Imperial Western Beer Company, Green Bowl 2 Go, Bread n’ Rice, Barista Society, Ben & Jerry’s, Trimana, T&Y Bakery, and Café Crêpe.
 The closure of Traxx isn’t a symptom of decline but a sign of Union Station’s return.

 Union Station’s changing fortunes are also a reminder of much of what is wrong with the rest of our train stations.
 Metro is one of Los Angeles’s biggest property owners (and potentially, landlords) and yet it seems only able to think of itself as a transit company.
 As a transit company, it focuses on cutting costs by cutting services — which makes it less reliable and the last resort.
 If they improved services, on the other hand, they would attract more riders.
 No one but trolls committed to “owning libs” by driving the climate into the ground actually wants to drive in a city — but when the alternative is moving in the wrong direction, that is what people will do.